Rhynchosia precatoria: Distribution

 Rhynchosia precatoria occurs from the southern parts of the US states of Arizona and Florida, south through the moister parts of Mexico and possibly through Central America into Colombia in South America.
 The usual authorities are somewhat at odds as to how far south it occurs.
 Currently the iNaturalist page for the species shows documented observations stopping at about the Guatemalan border.

 Habitat

 In the US, Rhynchosia precatoria is described as inhabiting sandy soils or limestone in open areas, thickets and forests at elevations of up to 1200m (~3900 feet).
-In Nicaragua, it's said to commonly occur in galery forests and disturbed areas.
+In Nicaragua, it's said to commonly occur in gallery forests and disturbed areas.

 The pictures on this page are of an individual encountered at the weedy edge of a forest in very hot, humid conditions, at the end of the dry season, at about 200m in elevation (~650 feet), on Mexico's southern border with Guatemala.

 Taxonomy

 Rhynchosia precatoria was first scientifically collected by Humboldt & Bonpland, in 1803, on the shores of the Pacific Ocean near Acapulco, Mexico --"ad littora maris Pacifici propè Acapulco," as stated in the 1824 book by Alphonse de Candolle in which the taxon was first published.